 Not only are all the nutrients condensed in dried fruit compared to fresh fruit, but so are the naturally-occurring sugars including glucose and fructose.
 Too much sugar from any food can contribute to many diseases.
 So it’s important to eat dried fruits in moderation.
 A great way to do this is to incorporate them with other nutritious foods to enhance the dish.
 Combine them with nuts in a trail mix or add to salads.

-Some dried fruits, such as cranberry, may be sweetened to balance the flavour.
-While some dried fruits add high fructose corn syrup, refined sugars or artificial sweeteners, our organic dried cranberries are sweetened with organic apple juice to take out some of that lip-puckering tartness.
+Some dried fruits may be sweetened to preserve and balance flavour.
+While some dried fruits add high fructose corn syrup, refined sugars or artificial sweeteners, our organic dried cranberries and blueberries are sweetened with organic apple juice.

 Candied fruit (added sugars)